catenate/tanote/tanote/lib/tanote.md

 	tanote.hoon:   ^-  (list @t)

-If we are at the strnig length, stop, and return the tag.
+If we are at the string length, stop, and return the tag.

 	tanote.hoon:   ?:  =(oi max)
 	tanote.hoon:     (flop tag)